 Step 6: After completing the first Bingocize® session of the week, the appropriate “take-home Bingocize® card” is distributed to each participant.
 Instructions are provided for the participants to emphasize the objective of the card, which is to encourage exercise and completion of specific topic-related tasks throughout the week.
 The specific tasks are related to the health education topic for that week.
 For example, during specific Bingocize® sessions participants are educated about fall hazards in their homes.
 One or more of the tasks on the take-home cards may require them to check safe placement of their throw-rugs and check for proper lighting near outside stairs.
 They may also be asked to complete specific exercises at home.
 After they complete the task/exercise, they may fill in the square on the take-home Bingocize® card.
 Participants bring their take-home cards to the first session of the following week.
 Those who complete all of the exercises and/or tasks (all of the squares filled in) receive a prize.

 - Reusable Bingocize® in a Box: Official Bingocize® shirt for a leader, leader training manual, and equipment for 20 participants, including resistance bands and therapy balls.

-- Educational and marketing materials for participants and an instruction manual for program leaders are available for download on the online training site.
+- Educational units and marketing materials for participants and are available for download on the online training site.

 The online training site is available here: www.bingocize.com